magnuhag/Projects/NeuralNetwork/.ipynb_checkpoints/README-checkpoint.md

   -Divide by zero error can (very dependent upon architecture of network) occurr when calculating gradients and/ or Jacobians.

-  -There is something wrong with the evaluation of the loss function "softmax".

   -An attempt will be made to implement automatic differentiation directly instead of indirectly; this is already done with Autograd, and is phenomenally inefficient.
-An attempt will be made.
+An attempt will be made to contruct Wengert lists and do reverse mode auto diff based on the network structure itself.
+Might be more efficient than calculating thousands of Jacobians.

   -Bad (no) handling of exploding and vanishing gradients.